Diagnosing Migraines and Headaches With an EEG

 - Wash your hair the night before the test.
 Do not use hair cream, oils, or spray afterward.

 What Happens During an EEG?

-- For your EEG, you will be asked to lie down on the examining table or bed while about 20 electrodes are attached to your scalp.
+- For an EEG, you will be asked to lie down on the exam table or bed while about 20 electrodes are attached to your scalp.